CodheadClub/AwesomeResources/README.md

 ## Introduction <a name="introduction"></a>

-List originally comprised by [@closebracket](https://github.com/closebracket), visit his website [here](https://love.edwardcharl.es).
+This is an Awesome List of Computer Science, Technology, Programming and Educational resources for the benefit of all who care to use it.
+Some resources may be tailored towards specific localities or niche subjects; but that doesn't mean that the list is just for those people.
+The list is made available by [Closebracket](https://github.com/closebracket), the director of Parentull as he believes that everyone in society should benefit from techology and life long learning.

 ## Contributing <a name="contributing"></a>

 Contributions welcome.
-If you wish to contribute, please abide by the following rules:
+If you have a resource that you wish to contribute, please abide by the following rules:

 - Fork the repository, look at the markdown and understand it.
 - Make your changes and double check that nothing is broken.
-- Make a pull request and request a review from the Freeside team.
+- Make a pull request and request a review from the Parentull team.

-If you're not sure how to contribute, Fork the repo and make a PR or [jump straight in with VS Code for Github](https://github.dev/closebracket/StudentResources).
+If you're not sure how to contribute, you can [email](hello@parentull.org) for more clarification.
+Alternatively, Fork the repo and make a PR or [jump straight in with VS Code for Github](https://github.dev/Parentull/AwesomeResources).
 See [here](https://docs.github.com/en/codespaces/developing-in-codespaces/web-based-editor) for more info.
 ## Hull Related <a name="hull"></a>

 1. [For Entrepreneurs Only](https://forentrepreneursonly.co.uk/) - Headquartered on UoH campus providing business mentoring and support.